-I am interested in developing analytical and computational tools to safely deploy robotic and AI systems in the physical world.
+I am interested in developing analytical and computational tools to safely deploy robotic and artificial intelligence (AI) systems in the physical world and the human space.
 My goal is to ensure that autonomous systems such as self-driving cars, delivery drones, or home robots can operate and learn in the open while satisfying safety constraints at all times.
-This requires a rapprochement between the powerful data-driven methods in machine learning and the strong analytic foundations of control theory.
-Further, these systems will often need to reason about people's beliefs and intentions, acknowledging and leveraging human-machine interaction to guarantee safety.
+These systems will often need to reason about people's beliefs and intentions, acknowledging and leveraging human-machine interaction to guarantee safety.

 Specifically, my research focuses on the following areas:

 Bio in a nutshell

 I completed my PhD at Berkeley in Fall 2019 advised by Profs.
 Shankar Sastry, Claire Tomlin, and Anca Dragan.
 Before that, I got my B.S./M.S.
 Electrical Engineering degree at the Universidad Politécnica de Madrid in Spain and a Masters in Aeronautics at Cranfield University in the UK.
 I also spent one year working in UAV system design at Aerialtronics.
 I was then awarded the La Caixa Foundation fellowship to pursue a graduate degree in the United States.
 At the midpoint of my PhD, I spent 6 months doing R&D work at Apple.